tracytrangvu/HW-Chapter-15/README.md

 - The results shows there was one successful login username/password combination.
 There is one user name of "**`tonystark`**" and the password "**`I am Iron Man`**".
 Below snapshot displays the `Successful login!
 You really are Iron Man :)` in the `Response` tab.
   ![Tonystark - Successful](BWAPP_capture_passwd.PNG)
   ![Tonystark - Successful](BWAPP_successful_login.PNG)

+  Mitigation:  To block brute-force attacks is to lock out accounts after a defined number of incorrect password attempts.
+HOwever, the account lockout is sometimes effective, but only in controlled environment or in cases where the risk is so great that even continuous DoS attacks are preferable to account compromise.
+The best way is to make sure the users follow basic rules for strong passwords that can slow the attackers to run trillions of possible combinations to break the password.

 ### Web Application 3: *Where's the BeEF?*
 ------------------------------------------